CRM (Basic): Import a Client List

 2. Fill in the rows of the spreadsheet with contact information

-Your spreadsheet might have custom columns, but make sure you follow these basic guidelines so your import goes smoothly:
+Your spreadsheet might already have custom columns; however, make sure you follow these basic rules for a smooth import:

 - Each row must include only one contact.

 - If you plan to create new accounts while transferring your data, make sure there is an Account Name column.
-Label it Account Name (which is what TaxDome calls the corresponding custom field) or whatever name works for you.
+Label it Account Name (what TaxDome calls the data property) or whatever name works for you.
 If a contact does not need to be linked to an account, leave the row in the Account Name column blank.